Which of the following best describes osmosis? | Channels for Pearson+

 D

-The movement of water molecules across a selectively permeable membrane from an area of low solute concentration to an area of high solute concentration.
+The movement of water molecules from an area of high water concentration to an area of low water concentration across a selectively permeable membrane.

 Verified step by step guidance